anmartinezs/polnet/README.md

   * **in_helix**: input models for helical structures.
   * **in_mbsx**: input models for membrane structures.
   * **tempaltes**: atomic models and density maps used by macromolecular models.
+* **docs**:
+  * API documentation.
-* **docs**: contains a PDF with the suplementary material for [1] with the next tables:
+  * A PDF with the suplementary material for [1] with the next tables:
     + Glossary of acronyms by order of appearance in the main text.
     + Glossary mathematical symbols defined in the main text organized by scope
     + Table Variables used by the input files to model the generators.
     + Table with the structures used to simulate the cellular context.

 ### Code documentation

-TODO
+The API documentation for polnet Python package is available in [docs/apidoc/index.html](docs/apidoc/index.html)

 ## Main publication (Citation)